Child & Youth Protection

 We believe that God’s people have the right to healthy ministry and to quality pastoral care.

 We believe that at the heart of this ministry is a relationship with God, a desire for holiness, and a commitment to live in right relationship with God’s people.

 We believe that the protection of those children and youth entrusted to the church’s care is of paramount interest.

 We believe that those who work in the church have grace influenced power to do great good for children and youth.
-When that grace influenced power is misused, it can result in great harm and unspeakable pain.

 We believe that when a representative of the church commits child abuse, emotional, spiritual, physical and/or psychological damage occurs.

 We believe that the Church must continue to reach out to those who are victims of child abuse with the very compassion of Christ.

 We recognize our responsibility to provide avenues of healing for those who are victims and for their families.